Loch Doon

 The 1,062ft Glessel Hill sits high above the Roundhouse Cafe.
 This is a great short hike for some of the best views of Loch Doon.
 The hike starts from the right side of the cafe and follows a good trail to the top.
 Many hikers go up to Glessel Hill, over to the Dark Sky Observatory, then walk up Ness Glen back to the cafe.

-Glessel Hill Photo Tour.
+Glessel Hill Photo Tour

-A nest is situated across the loch from the cafe for a pair of Osprey that have been frequenting Loch Doon for a few years, they had their first chicks here in 2014.
+A nest is across the loch from the cafe for a pair of Osprey that have been frequenting Loch Doon for a few years, they had their first chicks here in 2014.
 You can use a large scope at the cafe to watch the birds, or to view the Rhinns of Kells mountain range down the southeast side of the loch.

 Update: the ospreys have established a permanent nest opposite the roundhouse and return every year, we have set up a live camera feed to the nest which can be observed in the roundhouse.
 We are in partnership with the forestry commission which made this project possible.
 With their help we intend to add another 2 cameras to the network for next year (2017) which will allow greater coverage of the ospreys at Loch Doon, giving all visitors a fantastic experience.
-To top this the roundhouse is investing a considerable amount of effort not to mention money in developing a covered osprey viewing platform, which will provide all round protection from the elements.
-Both Birds returned in March 2021 and 2022.

 Roundhouse Facebook Page